Network-Rail-Business-Systems/vue-nested-tree/readme.md

 It is recommended to place the Nested Tree with minimal content to the left or right, as nested data can become quite wide when fully expanded.

+A download button is provided that will export the `displayed_tree` as a CSV file.

 #### Slots

 | Name         | Wrapper        | Location                              |